ibnuda/fpmortals/manuscript/complete.md

     ...
   }
 ~~~~~~~~

-If a typeclass has parameters in both covariant and contravariant position, as
-is the case with `Semigroup`, it may provide an `InvariantFunctor`

 Bila sebuah kelas tipe mempunyai parameter pada posisi kovarian dan kontravarian,
 seperti halnya `Semigroup`, kelas tipe ini mungkin menyediakan sebuah instans